zogzog/cubicweb/doc/book/en/admin/ldap.rst

 * data-cnx-password, password to use to open data connection to the ldap (eg used to respond to rql queries)

+If the LDAP server accepts anonymous binds, then it is possible to leave data-cnx-dn and data-cnx-password empty.
+This is, however, quite unlikely in practice.

 LDAP schema mapping:

 * user-base-dn, base DN to lookup for users